brycejech/Content-Security-Policy/docs/index.md

 ## CSP Examples

-A CSP header allows us to define a whitelist of approved sources for a given resource, giving us very fine control over the origins from which web resources can be loaded (including our own).
+A CSP header allows us to define a whitelist of approved sources from which any given resource type may be loaded, giving us very fine control over the origins from which web resources can be loaded (including our own).

 A CSP applies to a single web page only, it can be unique for a single page or consistent across an entire site.
 CSPs can also be combined; in the case of multiple CSPs, browsers will attempt to honor all of them.
 Note that if multiple CSP headers are specified, the policy can only get more restrictive, not less.